lidofinance/docs/docs/guides/multisig-deployment.md

 ```

 The step will generate two transaction files.
 You'll need to send these transactions one after
-another, waiting no less than one minite between them:
+another, waiting no less than one minute between them:

 ```text
 $ yarn hardhat --network mainnet tx --from $DEPLOYER --file tx-02-1-commit-ens-registration.json